nickassafkirk/Cartel-Coffee/README.md

 * Bug: Reoccuring Right indent on body content causing alignment issues.
   Fix: Remove right margin on container-fluid class that was causing alignment issues across site.

+* Bug: Modal on Shop page was fixed to the top of the page.
+When using the footer navigation links to navigate to popular shop categories (coffee, subscriptions, equipment and merchandise), the user would be scrolled down the page.
+This meant that the modal was out of the viewport and customers could not interact with the shop page.
+  Fix: Using position: fixed, percentage top and left values and a transform value, I was able to ensure that the modal is position in the center of the screen even when the screen is scrolled.
+  The code used for this fix was taken from a CSS tricks article credited below.

 #### Remaining Bugs To Be Fixed

 * Bug: Footer content overlapping on smaller screen sizes.
 Third column is hidden on small screensizes and other column items were not occupying the space left behind.